skx/overseer/README.md

 # Overseer

-Overseer is a small utility which is designed to replicate a well-known remote protocol tester.

-In short this application lets you monitor the health of a network, raising/clearing alerts with the [purppura](https://github.com/skx/purppura/) notification system.
+Overseer is a simple golang based remote protocol tester, which allows you to monitor the health of a network, raising/clearing alerts with the [purppura](https://github.com/skx/purppura/) notification system based upon service availability.

-Unlike the system upon which it is based it is single-host only.
+"Remote Protocol Tester" sounds a little vague, so to be more concrete this application lets you test services are running and has built-in support for testing:

+* http-servers
+* rsync-servers
+* smtp-servers
+* ..

+Adding new protocols to be tested is simple.

+## Installation

+The following command should get/update overseer upon your system, assuming you have a working golang setup:

+     $ go get -u github.com/skx/overseer

 ## Usage

-Build the application as per usual golang standards.
-Then launch
-via:

-      $ ./overseer config.file config.file.two config.file.three ... config.file.N
+There are two ways you can use overseer:

+* Locally.
+   * For small networks.
+* Via a queue
+   * For huge networks.

+In both cases the way that you get started is to write a series of tests, these are the tests which describe the hosts & services you wish to monitor.

+You can look at the [sample tests](input.txt) to get an idea of what is permitted.

+Assuming you have a "small" network you can then execute your tests like so:

+      $ overseer local test.file.1 test.file.2 .. test.file.N

-Each test will be parsed and executed one by one.
+Each file will be parsed and executed one by one.
 The results of the tests will be output to the console and if the end-point of a [purppura](https://github.com/skx/purppura) server is defined it receive the results of the tests too.

-For example:

-       $ ./overseer -purppura=http://localhost:8080/events input.txt
+If you have a large network the expectation is that the tests will take a long time to execute serially, so to speed things up you might want to run the tests in parallel.
+Overseer supports this via a shared instance of [redis](https://redis.io/).

+On __one__ host run the following to add your tests to the redis queue:

+       $ overseer enqueue -redis=queue.example.com:6379 \
+           test.file.1 test.file.2 .. test.file.N

+On as many hosts as you wish you can now run workers which will await tests, and execute them in turn:

+       $ overseer worker -redis=queue.example.com:6379

 ## Status